rossta/rossta.github.com/source/blog/2016-02-17-clojure-iterate-in-ruby.md

 => [1, 2, 4, 8, 16, 32, 64, ...]
 ```

-With a much cleaner surface area this approach has a lot more in common with the Clojure
+The two examples now have the same "surface area" and have a lot in common with the Clojure
 equivalents.
 So how would we implement this?

 First a test.
 By the way, all the code found in the following examples is [on Github](https://github.com/rossta/loves-enumerable/tree/master/examples/sequence).